gate-sso/vpn_gate/README.md

 # README

-##VPN GATE is IPSec server WebUI, Management console with MFA
+##VPN GATE is an IPSec server WebUI, Management console with MFA

-VPN Gate allows you setup your own IPSec server with MFA.
+VPN Gate allows you set up your own IPSec server with MFA.

 * Ruby 2.3.4

-* You need to setup IPSec server using *setup_ipsec.sh* directory's Chef Solo scripts.
+* You need to set up IPSec server using *setup_ipsec.sh* directory's Chef Solo scripts.

 * VPN Gate requires gate_nss_cache and other software to operate appropriately.

 * You will need to run scripts inside app to databases.

-* To configure database, please run rake db:migrate after setting appropriate variables defined in *config/db/database.yml*
+* To configure the database, please run rake db:migrate after setting appropriate variables defined in *config/db/database.yml*

-* To Run tests please run rake spec
+* To Run tests, please run 'rake spec'

 ##Deployment instructions

-VPN Gate has two components, IPSec VPN Server, second it has IPSec Web Interface
+VPN Gate has two components: IPSec VPN Server and IPSec Web Interface
 =======

 Setting Up Gate VPN Server